Stay in the Loop

 Friday, May 9, 7pm

-Film Society Center, 1412 Chestnut Street
+Film Society Center, 1412 Chestnut Street, Philadelphia

 Just a few months ago, actor and West Chester native Kyle Gallner appeared at a screening of Dinner in America, the 2020 film that didn’t make much of a splash at the time, but has since emerged as a cult hit.

-Now, Gallner is back for a Q&A, following a showing of Strange Darling, director JT Mollner’s disturbing but thrilling serial killer film that first hit the festival circuit in 2023 before its release last year.
-It will screen in 35mm, as one of the last big events before Film Center shuts down for renovations this summer.
+Now, Gallner is back for a Q&A following a showing of Strange Darling, director JT Mollner’s disturbing but thrilling serial killer film that first hit the festival circuit in 2023 before its release last year.
+It will screen in 35mm, as one of the last big events before the Film Center shuts down for renovations this summer.

 Joe Bob’s Indoor Drive-In Geek-Out: The Cockeyed World of Russ Meyer: Vixen and Super-Vixens